zenml-io/zenml/docs/book/why/framework-design.md

 The disadvantage of this design is that one needs to implement Materializers for all different data types, which is hard.
 Luckily, ZenML comes built-in with many standard Materializers and allows you to easily add your own Materializers for custom workflows.

-## Materializers and their role in the Post Execution Workflow
+## Materializers and the Post Execution Workflow
-As said, artifact data types can have many `Materializers`.
+Artifact data types can have many `Materializers`.

-## Stacks and the Ops part MLOps
+## Stacks and the Ops part of MLOps
 Stacks are an important concept in ZenML and they have an implicit relationship to pipelines.
-Stacks define where a pipeline's steps are storing data, metadata, and where the pipeline is orchestrated.
+Stacks define where a pipelines steps are storing data, metadata, and where the pipeline is orchestrated.

 ## Integration with Git
 ZenML repositories build on top of Git repositories.
 Here is why.